-What is a SHLAA and why do we need one?
+What is a Strategic Housing Land Availability Assessment and why do we need one?

 The SHLAA is not a policy document, it does not make decisions or recommendations on which sites will go forward and be allocated for development.
-It is however a key piece of the evidence base which will inform the strategic and site specific elements of the Local Plan and provides useful information to inform where the current development pressures are, the scale of constraints in any one area and how many new homes could be delivered from those sites.
-It will also provide preliminary information about sites to determine their likely contribution to future land supply.
+It is however an important part of the evidence base of the Local Plan and provides useful information to inform where the current development pressures are, the scale of constraints in any one area and how many new homes could be delivered from those sites.

 The inclusion of a site in the SHLAA does not provide any indication of the Councils view of acceptability for future development.
 Sites considered in the study have been assessed against current local policy constraints some which would currently prevent their development for new homes.
 The decisions on whether a site will be allocated for future residential development will be taken in the Local Plan which will be subject to several stages of production and public consultation.

 The Government requires that all Councils aim to ensure that there is a five year supply of deliverable land.
-The current 5 year land supply analysis, which is based on the information gathered by the SHLAA, is included in the SHLAA Update report.
+The current 5 year land supply analysis, which is based on the information gathered by the SHLAA, is provided below.

-New sites can be submitted for consideration in the SHLAA by completing and returning a copy of the Call for sites proforma (see below) to firstname.lastname@example.org .
-Further information on the SHLAA process can also be provided by email or by phoning 01274 434461.
+New sites can be submitted to email@example.com .
+Further information on the SHLAA process can also be provided or requested by email or by phoning 01274 434461.